-PHYS 100-4 Introduction to Physics I First part of an algebrabased introductory physics course for majors in life and environmental sciences: physics and measurement, the laws of motion, applications of Newton's second law, work and energy, linear momentum and collisions, static equilibrium, elasticity, law of universal gravitation, laws of thermodynamics, fluid mechanics, sound waves.
+PHYS 100-4 Introduction to Physics I This course is the first part of an algebra-based introductory physics course sequence for majors in life and environmental sciences.
+Topics include physics and measurement, the laws of motion, applications of Newton's second law, work and energy, linear momentum and collisions, static equilibrium, elasticity, law of universal gravitation, laws of thermodynamics, fluid mechanics, and sound waves.

-Prerequisites: Physics 12 or PHYS 115-4
+Prerequisites: Physics 11 or PHYS 115-4